-JSR 308 extends the Java language to permit annotations to appear on types, as in List<@NonNull String>.
-This change is planned to be part of the Java 7 language.)
-We recommend that you write annotations in comments, as in List</@NonNull/ String> (see Section 2.1).
+JSR 308 extends the Java language to permit annotations to appear on types, as in List<@NonNull String> (see Section 2.1).
+This change will be part of the Java 7 language.
+We recommend that you write annotations in comments, as in List</@NonNull/ String> (see Section 2.9).
 The JSR 308 compiler still reads such annotations, but this syntax permits you to use a compiler other than the JSR 308 compiler.
 For example, you can compile your code with a Java 5 compiler, and you can use a checker as an external tool in an IDE such as Eclipse.